 - Currency translations are accurate

-Run variance analysis comparing the current period to prior periods and budgets.
+Run variance analysis against prior periods and budgets.

 Audit Trail Requirements

-Maintain system-level audit logs that show who made each adjustment, when it was made, and the reason for the adjustment.
-Document all elimination entries with supporting schedules.
+Maintain audit logs showing who made each adjustment, when, and why.
+Document all elimination entries with supporting schedules. financial consolidation reporting through automation creates timestamped, user-identified audit trails that manual processes cannot match.

 Stakeholder Presentation

-Present consolidated statements to investors, lenders, and regulatory authorities as required.
-Include all necessary disclosures about consolidation methods, intercompany eliminations, and non-controlling interests.
+Present consolidated statements to investors, lenders, and regulators.
+Include disclosures about consolidation methods, eliminations, and NCI.
+Add management commentary on variances and performance drivers.

 Continuous vs Period-End Consolidation

-Spreadsheet consolidation produces a point-in-time snapshot; issues surface days after the close.
-With continuous consolidation, mismatches and elimination breaks are visible during the month, so you fix them when the context is fresh.
-Teams adopting continuous consolidation typically reduce month-end from over two weeks to under 5 days with fewer reworks.
+Spreadsheet consolidation produces a point-in-time snapshot, so issues surface after the close.
+With continuous consolidation, mismatches are visible during the month, when they are easier to investigate and fix.

 Common Challenges in Manual Consolidation